dustinpfister/hexo_sitesource/source/about/index.md

 ## Contact

-Best way to go about doing that would be by e-mail, or in the disqus comments of a post that is relevant to you.
+Best way to go about doing that would be by leaving a disqus comment in the post that is relevant to your problem, concern, or other inquiry.
 I do also have a twitter account, but I am not so active there as of yet.
+If you really do want to e-mail me for some reason best way would be by my gmail account that I will link to here as well.

 [twitter](https://twitter.com/dustin_pf)
 [github](https://github.com/dustinpfister)